Queens rallies after Georgia shootings

-In the wake of eight people, including six Asian women, being shot to death in Georgia Tuesday, Queens rallied at a candlelight vigil in Jackson Heights Wednesday night.
+In the wake of eight people, including six Asian women, being shot to death in Georgia on March 16, Queens rallied at a candlelight vigil in Jackson Heights last Wednesday.

 “You attack them, you attack me,” Borough President Donovan Richards said.
 “You fight them, you fight me.
 If you’re bold enough to bring a gun out or attack or preach hate or spit on individuals, if you’re bold enough to do it to them, then be bold enough to do it to me.
 Because I’m ready to fight you.
 Because we have to stand together.”